 - 1.1 The Energy (Northern Ireland) Order 2003, as amended ("the Energy Order") provides that in certain circumstances the Northern Ireland Authority for Utility Regulation ("the Utility Regulator") may impose a financial penalty on any electricity or gas licence holder.
-The Water & Sewerage Services (Northern Ireland) Order 2006 ("the Water Order") provides that in certain circumstances the Utility Regulator may impose a financial penalty on any relevant undertaker (i.e. a company appointed as a licence holder for the provision of water or sewerage services). - 1.2 Both the Energy Order and Water Order (together "the Orders") further provide that the amount of such a penalty must be reasonable in all the circumstances of the case, and that it must not exceed ten percent of the turnover of the licensee.1 - 1.3 The Orders require the Utility Regulator to prepare and publish a statement of policy with respect to the imposition of a penalty, and to the determination of its amount.
+The Water & Sewerage Services (Northern Ireland) Order 2006 ("the Water Order") provides that in certain circumstances the Utility Regulator may impose a financial penalty on any relevant undertaker (i.e. a company appointed as a licence holder for the provision of water or sewerage services). - 1.2 Both the Energy Order and Water Order (together "the Orders") further provide that the amount of such a penalty must be reasonable in all the circumstances of the case, and that it must not exceed ten percent of the turnover of the licensee.
+1 - 1.3 The Orders require the Utility Regulator to prepare and publish a statement of policy with respect to the imposition of a penalty, and to the determination of its amount.
 This statement has been prepared to revise the original statement which applied only to the imposition of penalties under the Energy Order.
-This statement now therefore adopts a cross-utility approach to make provision for the Utility Regulator's role and responsibilities in respect of the imposition of financial penalties and the determination of their amount as regards any holder of a licence for water or sewerage services in Northern Ireland. - 1.3 The Utility Regulator may not impose a penalty on a licence holder under the Orders where it is satisfied that the most appropriate way of proceeding is under the Competition Act 1998.
-The Utility Regulator will take this into account throughout its procedures and deliberations. - 1.4 The Orders lay out procedures for notifying and consulting affected parties.
+This statement now therefore adopts a cross-utility approach to make provision for the Utility Regulator's role and responsibilities in respect of the imposition of financial penalties and the determination of their amount as regards any holder of a licence for water or sewerage services in Northern Ireland. - 1.4 The Utility Regulator may not impose a penalty on a licence holder under the Orders where it is satisfied that the most appropriate way of proceeding is under the Competition Act 1998.
+The Utility Regulator has powers to investigate and fine companies under the Competition Act 1998.
+If the investigation proves to be one that should be investigated under Competition Act powers then that route will be chosen.
+The Utility Regulator will take this into account throughout its procedures and deliberations. - 1.5 The Orders lay out procedures for notifying and consulting affected parties.
 In imposing any penalty, the Utility Regulator will follow the procedural requirements set out in the Orders.
-In addition, and in recognition of the fact that it retains an appreciable degree of discretion when considering the imposition of a financial penalty, the Utility Regulator shall set out its own procedural guidelines in this
+In addition, and in recognition of the fact that it retains an